intermine/im-docs/docs/webapp/third-party-tools/esyn.rst

 Report page
 ~~~~~~~~~~~~~

-Add the following entry to your '''webconfig-model.xml''' file:
+Add the following entry to your `webconfig-model.xml` file:

 .. code-block:: xml